imperva/google-analytics-spa/README.md

 ![coverage](./badges/badge-lines.svg)
 ![tests](https://github.com/imperva/google-analytics-spa/workflows/tests/badge.svg)
 [![Known Vulnerabilities](https://snyk.io/test/github/imperva/google-analytics-spa/badge.svg?targetFile=package.json)](https://snyk.io/test/github/imperva/google-analytics-spa?targetFile=package.json)
-# Google Analytics reporter
+# Google Analytics automatic reporter

 This library was created with Single Page Application architecture in mind.
 Its goal is to provide as simple as possible usage of Google Analytics for SPAs (Single Page Applications).

 #### Some of its features that come virtually without any "price tag" are
-* Reporting of virtual navigation (based on HTML5 history object) including reporting page alias and not the actual url
+* **AUTOMATIC** reporting of virtual navigation (based on HTML5 history object) including reporting page alias and not the actual url
-* Your REST call & navigation performance to GA - so you could monitor download, server and duration times.
+* **AUTOMATICALLY** reports your REST call & navigation performance to GA - so you could monitor download, server and duration times.
-* Reports the "time to first paint" for your application - i.e. how fast the users see the first meaningful page of your application (and not a blank page)
+* **AUTOMATICALLY** reports the "time to first paint" for your application - i.e. how fast the users see the first meaningful page of your application (and not a blank page)
-* Reporting any redux action to GA using 'reportGoogleAnalytics' decorator (annotation)
+* Reporting any Redux action **AUTOMATICALLY** to GA using 'reportGoogleAnalytics' decorator and 'GaReportingReduxMiddleware' middleware
 * Easily report events / pageviews / performance values
 * Written in plain javascript, i.e. ReactJs, Angular, Vue or anything else that can run JS

 ## Live demo
 [Play with our live demo](https://04zjb.sse.codesandbox.io/)